 A good rule when you share the road with a large vehicle is to look for the driver in the side mirrors.
 If you cannot see the truck driver in his or her side mirror, he or she can probably not see you.

 When you need to overtake a large vehicle, always pass quickly and efficiently on the left side.
-Never pass a truck on the right side, since this is the largest and longest blind spot.
+Never pass a truck on the right side, since this is the largest and longest no-zone.
 You should also remember that truck drivers sometimes need to swing wide to the left before making a right turn.
 If you try to squeeze in between them and the right-hand curb, you are asking for trouble.
 The truck driver might not be able to see you and turn in front of you.